bastronaut/facebookChatbot/README.md

 ## Facebook chatbot

 A simple flask powered Facebook API.
 Will require some fiddling to set up.
-Get uwsgi running and you'll have finished most of it
+Get uwsgi running and you'll have finished most of it.

+The frontend to manage conversations can be found [Here](https://github.com/bastronaut/chatbotFrontend/).
+The API can be found [Here](https://github.com/bastronaut/chatbotAPI/).

 ## How to
 * Facebook requires you use https for their chatbot, so make sure your endpoints are behind https.
 Check for instance [Lets Encrypt](https://letsencrypt.org/) to setup a free certificate